Affirm/affirm-merchant-sdk-android/README.md

 ```

 # Example
-A demo app that integrates Affirm is included in the repo.
-Just open android studio to run it.
+1. Copy the content of the `gradle.properties.template` to `affirm/gradle.properties`.
+Of course, this step is optional because we have already auto processed it in `affirm/build.gradle`.
+2. Run the `samples-java` or `samples-kotlin` with android studio.